-We normally do not think of human roundworm infection as a problem in the modern world, but it is.
+We don't normally think of human roundworm infection as a problem in the modern world, but it is.
 Studies have surveyed playground soil samples across the U.S. and found up to 20 percent of samples to be contaminated with roundworm eggs.
 Antibody testing shows approximately 14 percent of the U.S. population at large to have been infected by a roundworm species.
-Most infections occur in people under age 20, with children being at highest risk.
+Most infections occur in people under the age of 20, with children being at the highest risk.

-Most people have very mild or no symptoms, but it all depends on how many worm eggs one is exposed to.
-The worms of concern are Toxocara canis and Toxocara felis.
-These species of roundworms employ a full body migration through their host as part of their development, and symptoms in the human host result as a part of this migration.
+Most people have very mild or no symptoms, but it all depends on how many worm eggs someone is exposed to.
+The worms of concern are Toxocara canis and Toxocara cati.
+These species of roundworms employ a full-body migration through their host as part of their development, and symptoms in the human host result from this migration.

 Three syndromes are described.